Are you looking for the big list of Solo RPG Resources? Then go HERE.

 I personally like the G+ community Lone Wolf Roleplaying better because I'm active on G+ anyway.

-The Ultimate Big List of Solo RPG tools
+The Ultimate Big List of Solo RPG Tools and Blogs

 That's a list I made with the help of the G+ Lone Wolf community and can be found HERE.
 There are many free tools if you want to get started with a small investment.